SNikalaichyk/cMsmq/README.md

-﻿# cMsmq
+# cMsmq

 The **cMsmq** module contains DSC resources for managing private MSMQ queues.

 *Supports Windows Server 2008 R2 and later.*

-You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cMsmq/).
+You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cMsmq).

 ## Resources

 ### cMsmqQueue

+The **cMsmqQueue** DSC resource provides a mechanism to manage private MSMQ queues.

 * **Ensure**: Indicates whether the queue exists.
 * **Name**: Indicates the name of the queue.
 * **Transactional**: Indicates whether the queue is transactional.
   > **Note:** If there is already a queue with the same name but of different type, an error will be thrown.
 * **Authenticate**: Indicates whether the queue accepts only authenticated messages.
 * **Journaling**: Indicates whether received messages are copied to the journal queue.
 * **JournalQuota**: Indicates the maximum size of the journal queue in KB.